grqphical/watchtower/README.md

 # watchtower - A programmable TCP server

-watchtower is a program that hosts a server and can be programmed to search for specific data within incoming traffic.
+watchtower is a program that hosts a TCP server and can be programmed to search for specific data within incoming traffic

 ## Functional Goals